Angle-Based Sensor Network Localization: Simulation Examples

 \begin{example} Consider a sensor network $(\hat{\mathcal{G}},x,\mathcal{A})$ with 3 anchors and 7 unknown sensors randomly distributed in the unit box $[0,1]^2$.
 The framework $(\mathcal{G},x)$ is considered to be acute-triangulated.
 Motivated by \cite{Shames12}, the disturbed local bearing measurement between sensors $i$ and $j$ measured at sensor $i$ can be written as $\bar{g}_{ij}^i=g_{ij}^i+\tau_{ij}$, where $\tau_{ij}$ is the unknown error and $||\tau_{ij}||\leq 0.01$.
 Then each angle constraint becomes $\bar{a}_{ijk}=a_{ijk}+\tau_{ijk}$, where $\tau_{ijk}=\tau_{ij}^Tg_{ij}+\tau_{ik}^Tg_{ik}+\tau_{ij}^T\tau_{ik}\in[-0.0201,0.0201]$.
 To solve ASNL via the centralized approach, we replace the equality constraints involving angles in (\ref{SDP Z}) by the following inequality constraints:

-Then the actual positions of sensors must correspond to a feasible solution to (\ref{SDP Z}).
+Then the actual positions of sensors must correspond to a feasible solution to (\ref{SDP Z}) with inequality constraints.
 When using the distributed protocol, $\bar{g}_{ij}^i$ and $\bar{a}_{ijk}$ are directly employed as the local bearing and the angle constraint for each sensor $i$.

-In Fig. \ref{fig disturbance}, for a network satisfying conditions in both Theorems \ref{th equivalence} and \ref{th BLP}, the localization results obtained from the centralized and the distributed methods are shown, respectively.
+In Fig. \ref{fig disturbance}, for a network satisfying conditions in both Theorems \ref{th equivalence} and \ref{th BLP}, the localization results obtained by the centralized and the distributed methods are shown, respectively.
 The results for both cases are obtained within $0.02$s.
 It is observed that the centralized approach still has high precision, but the distributed approach has a large estimation error.
-After testing more examples, it is shown that when the sensing graph is dense enough, the centralized approach always works with high accuracy, but the distributed approach cannot guarantee high precision, which is consistent with Remark \ref{re BLP accuracy}.

-\end{example} }
+\end{example}